amonin7/rust-tech-challenge/separate_questions/BLOCKCHAIN_QUESTIONS.md

 Every time a new block is needed by the network, an algorithm grants a specific staker the opportunity to publish the next block.
 The algorithm selects the staker via lottery, depending on each staker’s percentage of total staked funds.
 For example, if a single staker controls 30% of all funds staked on a given network, they have a 30% chance of mining the next block.

+### PoS vs PoW

+Proof-of-Stake was invented to improve upon the perceived downsides Proof-of-Work.
+Firstly, Proof-of-Stake does not require the immense amount of energy consumption required by Proof-of-Work, because coins are simply locked in a specific smart contract on the blockchain.
+For this reason, individuals who criticize Bitcoin’s energy consumption prefer Proof-of-Stake.

+Proof-of-Stake advocates also claim that PoS is more economically secure than PoW, however, this has been debated back and forth to no conclusion.
+Additionally, since Bitcoin has never been hacked and there are relatively few decentralized PoS systems, claims that PoS is more secure than PoW have remained purely theoretical and not based on any empirical evidence.

+### Drawbacks of Proof-of-Work

+#### Consumption of Energy

+Proof-of-Stake was invented to eliminate the massive energy costs of a Proof-of-Work network.
+On the other hand, we always should think about the value of Bitcoin’s ultimate security.
+No cryptocurrency, fiat currency, or even commodity-based money can match the security and immutability of Bitcoin’s blockchain.
+For high-value transactions, security and reliability are often more important than speed.
+Thus, Bitcoin’s energy consumption is well worth the cost, as indicated by the strong demand to transact on the Bitcoin blockchain.
+No cryptocurrency which has attempted to replicate Bitcoin and eliminate its energy requirements has established sufficient security and decentralization, precisely because Proof-of-Work converts energy into security.

+#### Hardware Requirements

+Satisfying the Proof-of-Work requirement necessitates physical computers and intensive computation.
+To maximize the energy efficiency of this process, miners use specialized hardware rather than normal laptops and general purpose computers, which are not capable of anything other than Bitcoin mining.

+The fact that this hardware has only one use protects Bitcoin by discouraging attackers.
+If an attacker wanted to execute a 51% attack on the network, they would have to purchase millions if not billions of dollars worth of ASICs, only to render them useless by destroying the Bitcoin network.

+### Drawbacks of Proof-of-Stake

+#### Problems with Governance

+Proof-of-Stake systems grant control of the network to owners of the token.
+Those with large amounts of the token can influence the rules of the network.
+They are also able to accumulate more of the token simply by staking.
+This positive feedback loop can lead to centralization of staked funds in the hands of exchanges and large institutions who custody user funds.

+This is not the case for Proof-of-Work systems.
+Bitcoin’s ruleset is controlled by nodes and miners, and no power over the network is given to bitcoin owners.

+#### Vulnerability to Attack

+Proof-of-Stake systems are vulnerable to centralization and capture because control of the network is determined solely by capital, which is far more centralized than labor and cheap energy.
+In a PoS network worth $100 billion where 10% of tokens are staked, the $100 billion network can be taken over by any party able to allocate $10 billion.
+All the attacker would have to do is send $10 billion in tokens to a staking contract.

+In a Proof-of-Work network, capital, labor, and efficient allocation of both are required to execute an attack on the network.
+Attacking a network with $10 billion of security would require purchasing ASICs, acquiring space and energy contracts to mine at a larger scale than the entire network, and acquiring and deploying the labor to execute the attack.
+If such an attack were underway, the entire network would likely be made aware ahead of time by the immense demand for ASICs and electricity.